Europa League: Crystal Palace risk ban despite FA Cup triumph

 Ban looms over Crystal Palace's European dreams

-Crystal Palace’s hopes of playing in a European tournament are at risk due to ownership rules involving co-owner John Textor.
+Crystal Palace’s hopes of playing in a European tournament are at now said to be at risk due to John Textor and the European football body's rules on club ownership.

-According to DailyMail, Textor owns about 43% of Palace and also holds majority shares at Lyon, who qualified for Europe by finishing 6th in Ligue 1.
+DailyMail reported that he owns about 43% of Palace and also holds majority shares at Olympique Lyonnais, who qualified for Europe by finishing sixth in Ligue 1.

-Per SPORTbible, UEFA rules prohibit two clubs with the same owner from competing in the same European tournament, which could block Palace despite their FA Cup qualification.
+Per SPORTbible, UEFA rules prohibit two clubs with the same owner from competing in the same European tournament, which could block Crystal Palace despite qualifying through their FA Cup win.

-Palace will hold an emergency meeting with UEFA on Tuesday to discuss the matter.
+The same regulations also specify that the club finishing higher in their domestic league earns the European place, which would see the English side ceding to Lyon.

-The club is considering entering the UEFA Conference League, but this may also be problematic since co-owner David Blitzer owns Danish club Brondby, also competing for a spot in that competition.
+The club is considering entering the UEFA Conference League, but this may be problematic since co-owner David Blitzer owns Danish club Brondby, who are also competing for a spot in that competition.

-If the meeting between UEFA and Palace fails, Brighton would find themselves in the Conference League on account of finishing ninth in the Premier League, with Nottingham Forest promoted to the Europa per Mirror.
+If the meeting between UEFA and Palace fails, Brighton and Hove Albion could compete in the Conference League after finishing ninth in the Premier League, with Nottingham Forest promoted to the Europa League, per Mirror.

-Crystal Palace aims to convince UEFA regarding co-owner John Textor’s ownership status.

-The FA Cup winners argue they do not share facilities, assets, or players with Lyon.
+Crystal Palace is reportedly hoping to convince UEFA about Textor’s ownership status.
+The FA Cup winners will reportedly argue that they do not share facilities, assets, or players with Lyon.

-The club also claims Textor has limited influence at Selhurst Park due to holding only a quarter of the voting rights alongside three others.

-Frustrated by his limited control, Textor has explored purchasing Everton per GB News.
+The club also claims he has limited influence due to holding only a quarter of the voting rights alongside three other shareholders, leading Textor to explore the option of buying Everton, per GB News.

-Legit.ng earlier reported that despite a chance of winning the UEFA Europa League, Manchester United’s hopes of qualifying for the 2025/26 Champions League are in danger.
+Legit.ng also recently reported that despite a chance of winning the UEFA Europa League, Manchester United’s hopes of qualifying for the 2025/26 Champions League are in danger.

-The Red Devils are 16th in the English Premier League with 39 points, a situation worsened by a 1-0 loss to Chelsea at Stamford Bridge on May 16.
+The Red Devils ended 15th in the Premier League and also lost in the Europa League final against Tottenham Hotspur to shut the door on qualifying for continental football in that way.

-Manager Ruben Amorim's team also face a tough test in the UEL final against Tottenham Hotspur on May 21 at the San Mames Stadium, Bilbao.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!